francopasut/academic/content/en/post/lilypond_ties_voices_advanced/index.md

 ## The object of this article

-The object  of this article is the same as    [my this previous article](https://francopasut.netlify.app/post/lilypond_ties_voices/) but in this case I wrote a score for piano with a little bit more complex voices and ties combinations in LilyPond.
+The object  of the article is the same as    [my this previous article](https://francopasut.netlify.app/post/lilypond_ties_voices/) but now I have composed, using the LilyPond language,  a short  score for piano with a little bit more complex voices and ties combinations.

-I have, then, created a colour image highlighting the points of interest.
+I have also  created a colour image highlighting the points of interest.

+You can also listen to the audio version of the short composition at the end of the article.

 The following terms from the LilyPond lexicon must, of course, be regarded:

 - oneVoice: a single voice line
 - voiceOne: the upper melody line of a  polyphonic  composition